sbhta/PythonProjects/mobile_games/coffee-du/README.md

 ## Description

-This is a simple game, flappy bird alike. its pretty much endless and can be played for ever.
+This is a simple, flappy bird like, game. its pretty much endless and can be played for ever.